Patient Care Units

 The Butterfly Card scheme assists families where babies are admitted to hospital for an anticipated period of more than a week or who have frequent admissions or outpatient/day therapy appointments.

 Please ask the Midwife/Nurse who is caring for your baby if you wish to see a social worker, interpreter or minister of religion.

 Caring for your Baby

-The unit is staffed by registered nurses, registered midwives, graduate nurses and midwives, enrolled nurses and assistants in midwifery.
+The unit is staffed by Registered Nurses, Registered Midwives, Graduate Nurses and Midwives, and Enrolled Nurses.
 Many of the Registered Nurses/Midwives have additional qualifications in Neonatal Intensive or Special Care Nursing.

 A Home Visiting Service is provided by experienced midwives from SCBU for parents and babies who live within 20 km of the WCH.
 Referrals to other support agencies such as Child and Youth Health, Parenting Network are also offered.